manqizhou/moETM/README.md

 ## Run
 1. Please run the main function: main_moETM.py

-2. I uploaded two datasets: BMMC(nips) and mouse_skin(MSLAC)
+2. The code contains two examples: nips (BMMC) and mouse_skin (MSLAC) datastets.
-NIPS dataset has multiple batches, so moETM has bias correction term.
+  BMMC dataset has multiple batches, so moETM has bias correction term.
-MS dataset has 1 batch, so moETM do not have correction term.
+  MSLAC dataset has 1 batch, so moETM do not have correction term.